Jadeworld (United States): Revamp of Jadeworld package

 In April 2020, TVB HD, TVB Pearl, TVB2 (discontinued May 2020), and TVB Mandarin has no longer to providing with continued channel service.
 Although Jadeworld has provided new services on TVBJ1 referred to same as TVB Jade Los Angeles schedule so however, the TVB1 and TVBe have switched from standard version to high-definition version.
-TVB1 HD, TVBJ1, TVB Jade LA & SF, and TVBe HD have been already taking over because the TVB Network News is now provided for a new channel program of 24/7.
+TVB1 HD, TVBJ1 & TVBJ2, TVBSF, and TVBe HD have been already taking over because the TVB Network News is now provided for a new channel program of 24/7.
 Anyway, the TVB Drama Mandarin has been switched the language from Mandarin to Cantonese, and now the TVB Drama is now available in the Cantonese language version.
-TVBHD, TVB Pearl, and TVB Mandarin is already discontinued service by April 2020 also the TVBS has no longer provided a TVB Hong Kong Drama in the TVBS schedule.
+TVBHD and TVB Mandarin is already discontinued service by April 2020 also the TVBS has no longer provided a TVB Hong Kong Drama in the TVBS schedule, it will be reorganization full TVBS content from Taiwan.
+In August 2022, TVB LA has been renamed into TVBJ2 so that's way the TVBJ1 (NY Area) and TVBJ2 (LA Area) without confusion but the TVBJ1/2 did provided accessible for free demand on carrier platforms of Spectrum Cable TV only.
+In May 2024, the TVB Pearl channel has been reinstated but the TVB Pearl is released schedule with dramas only since April 2020, the TVB Pearl channel was discontinued temporarily but the TVB Pearl channel has now returned and provided the Hong Kong dramas only.

-Jadeworld is still longer available Dish, but is now only available via satellite, IPTV, and Sling TV (internet streaming), which requires directly contacting TVB.
+Jadeworld is available on packages but is now only available AT&T U-verse, Spectrum, Dish, Verizon FIOS, Xfinity and Sling TV (internet streaming), which requires directly contacting TVB.

 In addition, the channel lineup was altered in April 2020.
 Only TVB1, TVBE, and TVB Drama remain from the original lineup, with an overseas simulcast of the TVB News Channel being added to the roster.
 The four channels, and TVB J1, a free channel available on TVB Anywhere's North American free streaming service, were added to the USA's TVB Anywhere Plus as live TV channels.